AI-Augmented Surveys: Leveraging Large Language Models and Surveys for Opinion Prediction

-Predicting opinion trends on a range of social issues, from climate change to gay marriage, is crucial for making informed decisions, tracking social changes, and understanding the dynamics of opinion formation \citep{brooksSocialPolicyResponsiveness2006,bursteinImpactPublicOpinion2003}.
-Recently, numerous breakthroughs have been made to infer and predict people's opinions and preferences from their written records, such as books in the past (e.g., Google Ngram), internet search patterns (e.g., Google Trend), and public sentiments in social media (e.g., Twitter, Facebook, YouTube) \citep{beauchampPredictingInterpolatingStateLevel2017a,grimmerTextDataNew2022,mooreRapidlyDecliningRemarkability2019,oconnorTweetsPollsLinking2010,stephens-davidowitzEverybodyLiesBig2017}.
-However, using digital trace data for predicting public opinion presents a substantial challenge, as these ``proxy'' measures cannot be deemed reliable without validating them against other ``ground truth'' benchmarks, like surveys \citep{beauchampPredictingInterpolatingStateLevel2017a,ferraroUtilityHealthData1999}.
-Even if digital trace data can closely track public opinion trends, its unobtrusive and anonymous nature prompts questions about its ability to truly represent the diverse voices of the population, particularly considering the skewed representation of demographic groups in digital traces \citep{cesarePromisesPitfallsUsing2018}.
+Predicting opinion trends on a range of social issues, from climate change to gay marriage, is crucial for making informed decisions, tracking social changes, and understanding the dynamics of opinion formation~\citep{brooksSocialPolicyResponsiveness2006,bursteinImpactPublicOpinion2003}.
+Recently, numerous breakthroughs have been made to infer and predict people's opinions and preferences from their written records, such as books in the past, internet search, and public sentiments in social media ~\citep{beauchampPredictingInterpolatingStateLevel2017a,grimmerTextDataNew2022,mooreRapidlyDecliningRemarkability2019,oconnorTweetsPollsLinking2010,stephens-davidowitzEverybodyLiesBig2017}.
+However, using digital trace data for predicting public opinion presents a substantial challenge, as these ``proxy'' measures cannot be deemed reliable without validating them against other ``ground truth'' benchmarks, like surveys~\citep{beauchampPredictingInterpolatingStateLevel2017a,ferraroUtilityHealthData1999}.
+Even if digital trace data can closely track public opinion trends, its unobtrusive and anonymous nature prompts questions about its ability to truly represent the diverse voices of the population, particularly considering the skewed representation of demographic groups in digital traces~\citep{cesarePromisesPitfallsUsing2018}.